astropy/astropy-api/wcs/wcs_api.md

 As shown above, the API could be set up to allow users to plot objects in different coordinate systems, but only the default work coordinate system of the file is used for the labels and ticks.

-    ax.set_sky_system()

-In general, using

-    ax[coordinate_system]

-has the effect of creating a new ``WCSAxes`` that is linked to the original one but contains the additional coordinate transformation.
-By default, the axes and labels are not shown, but the user could enable these, e.g.:

-    glon = ax['gal'].coords[0]
-    glon.show()

-then adjust the parameters accordingly.
-By default, As a convenience, users can simply use

-    ax.switch_default_label_system('gal')

-to hide all other labels
+To overlay a different coordinate system to the one included in the file, one can do:

+    glon, glat = ax.get_coords_overlay('galactic')

+and then use the returned objects as the ``coords`` objects above, to set the label, tick, and grid line properties.

+To hide the labels, ticks, and grid lines for the default coordinate system, one can do:

+    ax.coords.hide()

 Offset systems
 --------------